-The substratum within this biotope is mixed and structurally complex, offering a wide variety of potential habitats including boulders, cobbles, pebbles and muddy sediments.
-This means that there will be a mix of both infauna, epifauna and epilithic species.
-In addition, Fucus serratus and red seaweeds offer a substratum for colonization by epiflora including bryozoans and sponges.
+The substratum within this biotope is varied and offers a wide variety of potential habitats including bedrock, and the cracks and crevices therein, boulders and cobbles.
+In addition, the various seaweeds including Fucus serratus and foliose red seaweeds such as Mastocarpus stellatus offer a substratum for colonization by epiflora including bryozoans, sponges, ascidians and spirorbid worms.
 91 taxa of associated fauna were found on 65 specimens of Fucus serratus in Strangford Lough, Northern Ireland (Boaden et al., 1975).
-Clumps of seaweed also offer refuge for Carcinus maenas and the grazer Littorina littorea.
-Small patches of the mussel Mytilus edulis may provide refuge for a diverse range of small invertebrates including polychaetes and Littorina sp..
+Clumps of seaweed also offer refuge for Carcinus maenas and the grazers Steromphala cineraria and Littorina littorea.
 The empty shells of the molluscs also provide some heterogeneity to the substratum.